 Going by land from Honshu to Shikoku’s western end or vice versa can be somewhat expensive and also takes quite a while, as cars and buses have to cross the seemingly endless chain of Geiyo Islands and there is no rail connection from that part of the island.
 Traveling from pretty Matsuyama to Hiroshima and…

 While we were traveling through southern Japan, we realized that Shikoku Island features some of the country’s most beautiful natural scenery, as well as a number of amazing cities filled with interesting museums, well-preserved medieval castles and tons of historic temples.
-Still, this part of Japan seemingly doesn’t find its way on many foreign travelers’…
+Still, this part of Japan doesn’t seem to find its way on many foreign…

 While we were exploring the towns and villages of beautiful Shikoku Island, we were completely blown away by the fact that we sometimes didn’t meet another western tourist for an entire day.
 After all, that would be absolutely impossible in Southern Honshu, just across the Sento Inland Sea.
 This really amazed us, as we found…